HeWeMel/nographs/docs/source/graph_operations.rst

    >>> def next_vertices_1d(i, _):
    ...     return filter(lambda j: j in range(10), next_vertices_1d_all(i,_))

-Step 3: We build the **product of the graph with itself** to get moves in two dimensions (horizontally, vertically, diagonally, and the zero move):
+Step 3: We build the **tensor product of the graph with itself** to get moves in two dimensions (horizontally, vertically, diagonally, and the zero move):

 .. code-block:: python